kubernetes/enhancements/keps/sig-storage/20190204-kubernetes-csi-release-process.md

 `csi-driver-host-path`, `csi-lib-utils`, etc.), these Prow jobs need to be defined:
 - `kubernetes-csi-<component>-pr: presubmit job
-- `kubernetes-csi-<component>-build: a postsubmits job that matches against `v*` branches *and* tags (see https://github.com/kubernetes/test-infra/pull/10802#discussion_r248900281)
+- `kubernetes-csi-<component>-build`: a postsubmits job that matches against `v*` branches *and* tags (see https://github.com/kubernetes/test-infra/pull/10802#discussion_r248900281)

+In addition, for the `csi-driver-host-path` repo some more periodic jobs need to be defined:
+- `kubernetes-csi-stable`: deploys and tests the current hostpath example (`csi-driver-host-path/deploy/stable`) from the master branch on the latest Kubernetes development version
+- `kubernetes-csi-canary-1.13`: deploys and tests the canary hostpath example (`csi-driver-host-path/deploy/canary`) from the master branch on Kubernetes 1.13
+- `kubernetes-csi-canary-dev`: deploys and tests the canary hostpath example from the master branch on the latest Kubernetes development version

 A periodic job that does regular maintenance tasks (like checking for updated dependencies) might be added in the future.